bk/wmk-docs/content/template_filters.md

 - `slugify`: Turns a string into a slug.
 Only works for strings in the Latin alphabet.

-- `markdownify`: Convert Markdown to HTML.
+- `markdownify`: Convert markdown to HTML.
 It is possible to specify custom extensions using the `extensions` argument.

 - `truncate`: Convert markdown/html to plaintext and return the first `length`